spryker/spryker-docs/_drafts/oryx/boilerplate.md

 Another source of boilerplate code in any project is the configuration required to get your application up and running.
 To simplify this process, we've introduced the concept of presets in Oryx.

-Presets provide configurations and data structures that are designed to get you up and running quickly without providing a lot of configuration yourself.
+The [preset package](https://www.npmjs.com/package/@spryker-oryx/presets) provide configurations and data structures that are designed to get you up and running quickly without providing a lot of configuration yourself.
 Presets can be considered as so-called "demo applications", as they typically represent a demo application for a specific business model (e.g. "b2c demo shop").
-By using presets, you can quickly configure your application without writing a lot of boilerplate code.
-This is particularly great when you first start your project or want to demo or test things out.
+By using presets, you can quickly configure your application without writing any code.
+This is a great when you start your first project or want to demo an application or test things out.

 ### Using appBuilder